benmoran56/esper/README.rst

 * Entities

 Entities are simple integer IDs (1, 2, 3, 4, etc.).
-They are "created", but they are not used directly.
-They are simply used as index IDs in the internal Component database, for all Components that are assigned to them.
-Think of them as Component collection IDs.
+Entities are "created", but they are generally not used directly.
+Instead, they are simply used as IDs in the internal Component database, to track collections of Components.
+Creating an Entity is done with the World.create_entity() method.

 * Components